z-mousavi/ContourGraphCut/README.md

 ## How to use
 ### Dependencies
- Markup : * Download maxflow folder an make it.
+* Download maxflow folder an make it.